Trump Fed choice Stephen Moore withdraws amid controversy

 “I am always at your disposal,” he concluded.

+Speaking later to Fox Business Network, Moore offered a combative defense of his candidacy for the Fed.
+“It was very disappointing that this couldn’t go forward,” he said.

 Numerous Republican senators had said they objected to Moore’s disparaging past writings about women or had sidestepped questions about whether they would back him.
-In recent weeks, Moore had said he regretted the writings and said they were meant as humor columns.
+In recent weeks, Moore said he regretted the writings and said they had been meant as humor columns.

 The Senate’s second-ranking Republican, Sen. John Thune of South Dakota, had said Wednesday that Moore “has issues” in the Senate, which must confirm any nominees for the Fed’s board.